0cjs/www.configurationiscode.com/README.md

 ### Building

+Run `./Test` to build the code and the site.
+This will:
+- Build `site-compiler` and `test`;
+- Run `test` to unit test Haskell code; and
+- Run `site-compiler rebuild` to do a clean build of the website.

+`Test` accepts some additional options; use `-h` to see help.

+If you supply additional command line arguments to `Test`, these will be passed to `site-compiler`, replacing the `rebuild` command that's normally run.
+A common one is `./Test watch` to start a preview server and rebuild when site files are changed.
+Use `./Test -- -h` for site-compiler help.

-Run `./Test` to build the site builder, run the tests, and run the site builder to build the site.
-(You may also use `stack` directly, but note that you should be including any command-line options that `Test` passes to `stack`.)
+You may also use `stack` directly to run arbitrary commands, but make sure to include any command-line options that `Test` passes to `stack`.

 To-do List